 Research Project Manager

-Christy Calvert holds a master’s degree in education and has over 20 years of academic and applied research and evaluation experience as both an evaluation consultant and staff member.
+Christy Calvert holds a master’s degree in education and has over 20 years of academic and applied research and evaluation experience.
 She has worked in partnership with a wide range of programs, nonprofit organizations, collaborative partnerships, and communities throughout Kansas and beyond.
 With a special interest in utilization-focused and empowerment evaluation approaches, Calvert helps project partners plan and use evaluation to guide their initiatives, demonstrate the impact of their efforts, and realize meaningful social change.

 Elaine Miller, M.A.